 - Stay at home when possible – many places offer delivery or curbside pickup options for groceries and other supplies

 - Avoid in-person gatherings – socialize online when possible

 - Wear a mask when in public – many places now have mask ordinances so check local and state guidelines

 - Clean & Disinfect: There is a difference between cleaning and disinfecting.
 Cleaning only removes germs, dirt, etc, while disinfecting kills germs.

 UF has offered online, in-person, and hybrid classes.
 Masks are required on campus and in buildings.
-Social gatherings are restricted, weekly COVID surveys are available on one.uf, and COVID testing is available by appointment.
-Many events have limited in-person attendance, are completely online, or postponed until further notice.
-In preparation for the spring semester, UF has canceled spring break and extended winter break by one week to compensate.
+Social gatherings are restricted, weekly COVID surveys are available on One.UF, and COVID testing is available by appointment.
+Many events have limited in-person attendance, are completely online or postponed until further notice.
+In preparation for the spring semester, UF had canceled spring break and extended winter break by one week to compensate.
 Find more information about UF’s response to COVID-19 here.

 From Symptoms to Recovery

 Neither list of symptoms is conclusive, please consult your doctor or health care provider if you think you have COVID for more accurate information.

 Symptoms can appear anywhere between 2-14 days after exposure and can vary person by person.
 For example, not everyone with COVID will show symptoms (asymptomatic) and not everyone will experience the same symptoms.

 If you experience any of these emergency warning signs, please seek medical care immediately.